 Bellevue's forests and wetlands have been heavily impacted by human intervention.
 Indigenous populations actively managed forests for limited resource use and long-term preservation of stands.
 With the influx of white settlers in the 19th century forests were logged for timber, land was cleared for agriculture, and many wetlands were filled for development.
 Bellevue neighborhoods still have remnant second and third growth stands of native trees, however, many of these areas lack sufficient understory for a future canopy generation.
-When last measured, the city-wide tree canopy cover was 37 percent.
-The Bellevue Comprehensive Plan sets a target to increase that coverage to 40 percent (policy EN-12)) and the 2020 Environmental Stewardship Plan sets out the same goal with strategies to increase canopy cover including development of a tree preservation code and planting trees on public lands according to forest and stream health assessments.
+When last measured, the citywide tree canopy cover was 37%.
+The Bellevue Comprehensive Plan sets a target to increase that coverage to 40% (policy EN-12).
+The Bellevue Environmental Stewardship Plan establishes the same goal with strategies to increase canopy cover by developing a tree preservation code and planting trees on public lands according to forest and stream health assessments.
 A healthy and contiguous canopy is important to maintain corridors between public and private land holdings.
-This creates enhanced habitat for wildlife, as well as improved opportunities recreation, environmental education and the aesthetics that contribute to Bellevue's image as a "City in a Park."